civboot/civlua/zoa/README.md

   zf=other.Name f1 f2 f3 -- b64'zf' name "other.Name" w/fields "f1" ...
 ```

+itys start at 1023.
+The following ity's are reserved
+* 0 is the root type
+* 1 is Arr type (encodes length)
+* 2-63 for native types
+* 64-127 for zoa std (Range, Duration, etc)
+* 128-1023 reserved

 ## Constants

 ZTy files also permit specifying constants.
 Unified constants are a common need